Laminate Flooring Glossary

 Due to its high material density, laminate flooring is ideal for those wishing to install in-floor heating.
 Laminate flooring conducts heat very well.
 As hot water floor heating is generally installed on a screed base (see Screed), one must perform a moisture test before installing the laminate boards.
 Additionally, one should conduct a heating test before laying the laminate flooring.
 Before installation of the laminate layer, a sheet of polyethylene must first be laid.
 One needs to also install a sound-dampening layer of high material density, usually made of felt or rubber.

-Krono Original® Laminate flooring is not designed to be installed over electric floor heating!
-It is very important that the maximum surface temperature of the heating element not go above 27°C. This should be monitored and controlled by appropriate heating controls.
+Krono Original® Laminate flooring is suitable for electric floor heating systems!
+It is very important that the maximum surface temperature of the heating element does not exceed 27°C. This should be monitored and controlled by appropriate heating controls.
 Furthermore, one should never completely cover a heated floor surface as this causes rapid temperature rise due to heat accumulation.

 HPL (High Pressure Laminate)